-This 10-minute meal of scrambled eggs with peppers and onions, cheese and hot sauce with a generous sprinkle of cilantro works equally well for breakfast or dinner.
+This 10-minute meal of scrambled eggs with peppers and onions, cheese, and hot sauce with a generous sprinkle of cilantro works equally well for breakfast or dinner.
 Which may be why we can't stop making it.
+Here's how.

 The next morning she slept really late, and when she woke up she asked for a big plate of eggs with peppers and onions and cheese and hot sauce.
 In other words, hangover food.

 The worst part is, I'm not even sorry it happened, because this meal is damn good.
-I've made it a couple more times since, and it always hits the spot.
+I've made it countless times since, and it always hits the spot.
 Even if you're not recovering simultaneously from an illness and a cough drop problem.
 Even if you're not recovering from anything, but when is that really ever the case?